Giuseppe Ugo Papi

-Giuseppe Ugo Papi (19 February 1893, in Capua, Italy – 13 September 1989, in Rome) was an Italian economist.
+Giuseppe Ugo Papi (19 February 1893 – 13 September 1989) was an Italian economist who was born in Capua and died in Rome.

 Papi was among the contributors of the Fascist finance magazine Lo Stato from 1930.
 He was the rector of the University "La Sapienza" of Rome from November 1953 to May 1966.
 He was also a Knight of the Civil Order of Savoy and a member of the Accademia Nazionale dei Lincei.